grafana/mimir/docs/sources/mimir/references/architecture/bucket-index/index.md

 This is useful for tenants that are resharded to different queriers when [shuffle sharding]({{< relref "../../../configure/configure-shuffle-sharding/index.md" >}}) is enabled.

 At query time the querier and ruler determine how old a bucket index is based on its `updated_at` field.
-The query fails if the age is older than the period configured via `-blocks-storage.bucket-store.bucket-index.max-stale-period`.
+The query fails if the bucket index is older than the period configured via `-blocks-storage.bucket-store.bucket-index.max-stale-period`.
 This circuit breaker ensures queriers and rulers do not return any partial query results due to a stale view over the long-term storage.

 ## How it's used by the store-gateway